BertyBasset/SynthCustomControls/README.md

 ### FillBrush
-A solid brush, a linear gradient, or a radial gradient brush can be used to paint the body of the knob.
+A Bush for filling in the body of the knob.
+FillBrush is of type `abstract class Brush` which means that it can be set to any Brush type that derives from this - the most useful being `SolidBrush`, `LinearGradientBrush`, `RadialGradientBrush`, `ImageBrush` and `DrawingBrush`.
+You might even be able to use `VideoBrush`, but I've not tried that one!

 <samples>     a range of solid and gradient brushes
 <images>